 Toussaint and B.

 Bhattacharya in 1990.
-They needed to prove this result in a paper on
+They needed to prove this result for a paper

 line segment that intersects a set of n given line segments or lines in

 Let QOR be the angle in consideration, P the point we are interested in and let H be the intercept of the philon line on OQ and K be the intercept of the philon line on OR.
 Let be the angle subtended by RKH as in Fig. 1.
 And let l denote the length of line segment HK.
 Let l() denote l as a function of where =< <=< .
 Then l() is a unimodal function on the interval.

 Figure 1.
 Illustrating the fundamental geometric minimization problem